jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.1.3 ConvertRasterFormat

-Converts raster data from one format to another.
+This tool converts raster data from one format to another.
+It determines input/output raster formats based on extensions, but due to file extension naming collisions, it would be good to add user hints.
+For example, the extension 'grd' could belong to a SurferAscii or a Surfer7Binary.
+This is more important for distinguishing output files since input files can be read and distiguishing features idenfitied from the file structure.
+At the moment, this tool does not support user hints however.

 *Parameters*: